How to Avoid/Prevent Dry Sockets

 From baby teeth to wisdom teeth, the evolution of our teeth marks the journey from being an infant to becoming an adult.
 And while tooth loss is a normal part of childhood, adult tooth loss in Los Angeles is usually caused by decay, injury, and/or impacted wisdom teeth.

-Your teeth are made up of two parts: a crown and a root.
-The crown is the part of the tooth that is visible while the root is what anchors the tooth into the jaw.
-The root is actually embedded in a tooth socket.
-If you lose a tooth, the body naturally forms a blood clot in the empty tooth socket.
-This blood clot is essential for protecting the exposed jawbone, tissue, and nerves in order to promote healing.
+If you lose a tooth, the body naturally forms a blood clot in the empty tooth socket in order to protect the exposed jawbone, tissue, and nerves and to promote healing.
 However, if the blood clot doesn’t properly form or becomes dislodged from the socket as a result of failing to follow aftercare instructions, smoking cigarettes, or taking anticoagulant medications in Los Angeles, it can cause a painful condition called dry socket.

 What is Dry Socket?